-The Approved Specialist STEM Engineering Program, commencing in 2021 will be a practical program focusing on real-life contexts.
+The Approved Specialist STEM Engineering Program is a practical program focusing on real-life contexts.

-Its aim will be to prepare students for a future in an increasingly technological world by providing solid foundations in science, maths, engineering and technologies.
+Its aim is to to prepare students for a future in an increasingly technological world by providing solid foundations in science, maths, engineering and technologies.
 It will be particularly suited to those students who are interested in engineering and technical industries as future careers.

 The program will provide opportunities for selected academically able students to apply engineering processes; understand underpinning scientific and mathematical principles; develop engineering technology skills; and explore the interrelationships between engineering and society.
 The learning outcomes for students will focus on developing the necessary skills to investigate; research and present information; design and make products; and undertake project development within an Engineering context.

 The program will comprise of 10 hours of formal tuition per week in each semester:

 - 2 hour Design and Technologies – Materials (Semester 1)

 - plus extra-curricular after school activities and excursions.